 AirDrop for iOS can automatically open received items in the appropriate app so it cannot handle different file types in a single session.
 For example, if you select an image, a PDF file and a Word document in the Finder and then AirDrop these files to your iPhone, you’ll get an error message.

 Instead, send each file type separately: first the image, then the PDF file and lastly the Word document.
 AirDrop lets you send as many files as you like but Mac-iOS sessions are limited to items of the same type (i.e. multiple images, a bunch of web links and so forth).

-Is AirDrop enabled on both ends?
+Check that AirDrop is enabled on both ends

 It may sound like a stupid question, but if I had a nickel every time I heard that I would be a rich guy.
 If Wi-Fi or Bluetooth, or both, are disabled on your device, then AirDrop will not work and you will see a warning message to switch Bluetooth and Wi-Fi on.